-We often have patients at our Clinton, Utah office who don’t quite understand the difference between a tummy tuck and liposuction with Dr. Jensen.
+We often have patients at our Layton, Utah office who don’t quite understand the difference between a tummy tuck and liposuction with Dr. Jensen.
 While they can involve the same target area, the abdomen, they are completely different procedures and really are right for different conditions.

 Here’s the difference between these two popular body-contouring procedures.

 Liposuction is a procedure intended to remove pockets of stubborn fat that are resistant to changes in diet or exercise.
 The procedure performed today is far different than the original procedure that was developed in France and debuted in the U.S. in the 1980s.
 That original procedure was quite traumatic on the tissues and created extensive bruising that could last for a few months before it fully cleared.
 That’s because the cannulas used to suction out unwanted fat were larger and had to be moved about aggressively under the skin to break up and remove the unwanted fat.
 This caused bleeding and bruising under the skin.

 Dr. Jensen uses laser liposuction today.
 It involves first inserting a laser fiber to deliver laser energy to the target areas.
 This dissolves the fat, making it both easier to suction away and for the body to dispose of any remaining liquefied fat.
 Also, the laser energy has the added benefit of tightening the skin over the treated areas by encouraging the production of new amounts of collagen and elastin.
 The incisions made to insert the laser fiber and cannula are quite small, usually only requiring a bandage to close.